Celia Sánchez: Legacy

 Many commemorate her crucial role in the revolution by putting her name on schools, hospitals, and various community centers, from Cuba to Zimbabwe.
 People of Manzanillo use the altar of the Caridad del Cobra Virgin as a marriage altar signifying her dedication to the Cuban Revolution.
 The monument is as if Celia Sánchez is wearing a dress, stiff and enormous, like the jeweled dress worn by the Caridad Virgin.

 A memorial to and mausoleum for Celia Sanchez was built in Parque Lenin.
 However, as of November 2014, the remains of Celia Sanchez are interred in the Colon Cemetery, Havana.
 The Celia Sánchez Memorial in Manzanillo also honors her name, and her face appears in the watermark on Cuban peso banknotes.
 Cuba continues to honor Sánchez achievements, ten years after her death, they created a coin with the value of 10 pesos.

+Two newspapers had published an issue that was focused on Celia.
+Granma was published on January 12th, and they focused on capturing how much Celia's death meant to everyone.
+They used photos and poems to remember her by.
+In this issue, there were messages from the Federation of Cuban Women and statements from leaders in Cuba's 14 provinces.
+A couple days later on January 18th, Bohemia published an issue that was similar to the issue from Granma.
+There was a collage of memories that included letters sent between Castro and Sánchez during the Sierra Maestra war and the transcript of the speech given by Armando Hart Dávalos at her funeral.
+The photos were showing Sánchez's life as a timeline, and in many of the photos she was by Castro's side.

 Furthermore, Celia's memory has had a large impact far beyond the remembrance of one woman in the Cuban Revolution but rather encompasses the standards of the new Cuban national identity.
 Celia Sánchez paved the way for the idealism for Cuba's new woman by showing women's capabilities in the leadership, care taking and physical labor.
 Simplicity, modesty, femininity, selflessness, austerity and devotion are some of the key attributes of Celia Sánchez; however, these personal virtues represent much more than references to a deceased individual, but rather represents the embodiment of Cuba's new woman.
 Celia Sánchez revealed to the Cuban society that women are capable of balancing physical labor with care taking, strength with femininity and leadership with modesty which was a nuance during a time of gender division.

 Several varieties of Cuban banknotes depict Celia Sánchez as a watermark security feature.